lll-solutions/meeting-transcription/docs/ARCHITECTURE.md

 ### Overview

-The service uses **Google Cloud Identity-Aware Proxy (IAP)** to secure access.
+The service uses **JWT-based authentication** with database-stored user credentials.
 This provides:

-- Zero-code authentication
+- Email and password authentication
-- Automatic Google account integration
+- Secure JWT tokens with httpOnly cookies
-- Only users with GCP project access can use the service
+- OIDC token verification for internal service-to-service calls
-- No passwords or API keys to manage
+- Webhook signature verification for Recall.ai events

-### How IAP Works
+### How Authentication Works

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐